About Givens Estates

-Mr. Smith serves as a local scout leader as well as a volunteer and former Trustee with the Southern Appalachian Highlands Conservancy.
+Mr. Smith serves as a local scout leader, volunteer and former Trustee with the Southern Appalachian Highlands Conservancy.
 He has a B.S. in Ecology and Environmental Biology from Appalachian State University.

 Dave Kerestes has been the Controller at Givens Estates since December 2020, and the Controller at Givens Highland Farms from 2014 – 2020.
 While at Givens Highland Farms, Dave was involved with the construction of 64 Meadowmont homes and 16 Cottage homes.
 He is responsible for the financial operations of Givens Estates which included financial reporting, budgeting, and forecasting.
 He currently serves as the Treasurer for the Terpsicorps Theatre of Dance and has previously served on the Audit Review Team for the United Way of Asheville and Buncombe County.